theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-subdomains.md

 4. **PlanX** - Format certificates if provided with PKCS #12
     - Using `<TEAM_NAME>.pfx` as `<FILENAME>`, run the following:

     ```shell
     openssl pkcs12 -nocerts -nodes -in <FILENAME> -out council.key [ -password 'pass:<PASSWORD>' ]
     openssl pkcs12 -nokeys -in <FILENAME> -out council.cert [ -password 'pass:<PASSWORD>' ]
     ```

+    If the certificate is provided as a PKCS #7 (`.p7b`) file, it can be decoded as follows -

+    ```shell
+    openssl pkcs7 -print_certs -in <FILENAME> -out council.cert
+    ```

     The `council.cert` file output above might contain the certificate chain inside it, so please separate the first certificate in the file (the certificate body as `council.cert`) from the rest of the certificates in the file (the certificate chain as `chain.cert`) before proceeding with step 6.2.
+If multiple certificate formats are returned by the council, it's possible not all will include chain (or root) certificates.
+If provided, we should include the chain certificates.

 5. **PlanX** - Validate certificates manually in AWS Console (optional but recommended)